Real Estate Taxes Vs. Property Taxes

 What Is Personal Property Tax?

 So are real estate taxes the same as property taxes?
-In most cases, yes.
-When referring to immovable assets, like a home, real estate taxes and property taxes are synonymous.
-Personal property taxes, however, are not.
-Here are a few ways these terms compare and contrast:
+In short, yes.
+When referring to immovable assets like a home, real estate taxes and property taxes are synonymous.
+Personal property taxes, however, carry a different meaning.

 - Property taxes and real estate taxes both refer to levies on immovable property, also known as real property.